 Are You Considered a Surveillance Target by International Entities?

 What does this mean for you?
 I truly believe most surveillance will not be felt, detected or seen.
 Therefore, it is incumbent on you to assume you are being monitored and to have pre-established plans to make the surveillance more difficult.
 In worst-case scenarios, develop – or have your security personnel develop – a plan to appropriately deal with surveillance if suspected.
-I will provide more details on how to do this in a later blog.
+I will provide more details on how to do this type of counter surveillance in a later blog.

 Remember: security for the principal or the network is only as strong as protection around the weakest link.
 If you see yourself or your clients in this list, then take precautions.
 The first step is to acknowledge that, at some level, you or your clients may have some level of risk.
 The next step – if you consider that risk to be high – is to understand exactly how counter surveillance can help you.
 Then decide whether you should engage it to protect your interests or those of clients.

-If you see value in integrating counter surveillance in your security details or programs, contact me at email@example.com.
+If you see value in integrating counter surveillance techniques in your security details or programs, contact me at email@example.com.